eduinlight/angularjs-/README.md

 ## THANKS

-Thank's to the angularjs team, codeigniter team, gulp team, for google to provide the easiest library to user JWT with php from the FIREBASE API form PHP.
+Thank's to the angularjs team, codeigniter team, gulp team, for google to provide the easiest library to user JWT with php from the FIREBASE API for PHP.

 ## License